-We propose \robometercolor{\method}, a large-scale reward model designed to provide dense reward feedback for robot learning.
-Our approach rests on three pillars: a diverse 1M-trajectory dataset (\datasetname) which includes unlabeled failure trajectories, a pre-trained VLM backbone for cross-task generalization, and a hybrid training objective that combines \textbf{dense, per-frame progress} with \textbf{global trajectory preferences}.
+We propose a \emph{scalable recipe} for training reward models, along with \robometercolor{\method}, an instantiation of this recipe that provides dense rewards for robot manipulation.
+Our approach rests on three pillars: a diverse dataset which includes unlabeled failure trajectories, a pre-trained VLM backbone for generalization, and a training objective that combines \textbf{per-frame rewards} with \textbf{trajectory preferences}.